AdobeDocs/workfront.en/help/classic/manage-work/requests/create-and-manage-request-queues/create-request-queue.md

 product-area: requests
 navigation-topic: create-and-manage-request-queues
 title: Create a Request Queue
-description: (NOTE: THIS IS CONNECTED TO THE PRODUCT IN BLUEPRINTS.
-DO NOT MOVE/ CHANGE URL)
+description: "(NOTE: THIS IS CONNECTED TO THE PRODUCT IN BLUEPRINTS.
+DO NOT MOVE/ CHANGE URL)"
 ---

 # Create a Request Queue